List of British regional nicknames explained

 Sheffield : Dee Dars, Steelmekkers.

-Sheringham : Shannock
+Sheringham : Shannocks

 Skye : Sgitheanachs

-Southampton : Scum(mers)
+Southampton : Sotoners, Scum(mers)

-South Shields : Sand Dancers:
+South Shields : Sand Dancers

 South Wales : Hwntws (by people from North Wales)

-Southern England : Southern Fairies, Shandy Drinkers
+Southern England : Southern Fairies, Shandy Drinkers, United Supporters

 Southport : Sandgrounders, Groundies

-Stalybridge : Stalyvegas
+Stalybridge : Staleys, Staly-vegasers

 Stockport : Stopfordians (from an old name for Stockport), Hatters